Generic Name: acetaminophen (rectal) (a SEET a MIN oh fen)

 Other drugs may interact with acetaminophen, including prescription and over-the-counter medicines, vitamins, and herbal products.
 Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.

-More Mapap resources
+More about Mapap (acetaminophen)

 Where can I get more information?